 Here is a list of the key files you’ll need when selling your house.
-In many cases, you will only have hard copies; but it’s a good idea to keep a note in your files of where to find a particular piece of information online (such as websites of stagers you’re considering using).
-Also, note materials that are in your safe deposit box or your attorney’s office.
+In a few instances, you will only have hard copies, though much of the paperwork is now handed to you in digital form.
+In any case, it can be helpful to keep notes on where to find a particular piece of information online (such as websites of stagers you’re considering using).
+Also, keep notes on which materials will be stored in your safe deposit box or your attorney’s office.

 Documents You'll Need to Prepare

 To handle hard copies, create folders with relevant titles for each of the following and keep them in a locking file cabinet or somewhere secure.
 The exact files you need will vary by state and local real estate practice (check with a real estate lawyer or real estate agent), but here are some of the main ones:

 - the original sales contract for your house, with the purchase price

 - documents related to title and ownership of your home, including a property survey, certificate of occupancy, certificates of compliance with building and zoning codes, and the like